SemenSimon/Renderer/README.md

 **wave:** I made this by overlapping a bunch of 2D wave functions on a surface.

-**basic shading:**  This version draws the faces for a bunch of cubes and uses a very basic shading technique to color them.
+**basic shading:**  This version draws the faces for a bunch of cubes and uses a flat shading techniques to draw them.
 There are still some issues with calculating the surface normals correctly, and I have not yet finished the clipping for faces.

 *Note:* The program with attempt to draw an infinitely large quadrilateral and crash if the camera plane intersects a cube, so maybe avoid doing that.